Ellenbrook line: Planning

 The environmental assessment was divided into two packages.
 The Bayswater to Malaga environmental assessment application was submitted to the state's Environmental Protection Authority (EPA) in November 2019, which determined the following month that this portion did not require assessment by the EPA.
 The Malaga to Ellenbrook environmental assessment application was submitted to the EPA in December 2019, which approved the application in November 2020.
 Important environmental considerations included the clearing of vegetation, impacts on Bennett Brook and nearby wetlands, and the habitat of Carter's freshwater mussels and black cockatoos.

-In February 2020, the Parliament of Western Australia passed an enabling act for the Ellenbrook line, authorising the line's construction.
+In February 2020, the Parliament of Western Australia passed the Railway (METRONET) Amendment Act 2020, an enabling act for the Ellenbrook line, authorising the line's construction.
 Infrastructure Australia released its assessment of the Ellenbrook line in May 2020, adding the project to the Infrastructure Priority List as a "Priority Project", enabling it to receive $500 million in federal funding.
 Infrastructure Australia described the project as a "marginal" case, saying that urban renewal would be crucial to the project achieving the desired patronage levels and that the government had overestimated projected patronage growth and travel times, but that the Ellenbrook corridor had high population growth and was one of Perth's only corridors without a railway line.
 In June 2020, the project definition plan was released, which said that the Ellenbrook line would be divided into four programs of work: the Bayswater station project, the Tonkin Gap project, the main Ellenbrook line works, and forward works.

 Tonkin Gap project

 The Tonkin Gap project's main purpose was to widen Tonkin Highway between Collier Road in Bayswater and Dunreath Drive in Redcliffe; enabling works for the Ellenbrook line to run in the highway's median strip were incorporated into this project as well.
 Managed by Main Roads Western Australia, the enabling works included building the tunnels and dive structures for the railway to enter and exit the highway at Bayswater and Ballajura, modifying drainage along the Ellenbrook line route, adding barriers between Tonkin Highway and the railway, rebuilding the Broun Avenue bridge to allow for a bus interchange at Morley station, and building railway bridges across Morley Drive.
 As a future railway line was not considered during the construction of NorthLink WA stage one, the associated works also included adding deflection walls to bridge piers and electrification screens to bridges.
+The Tonkin Gap Alliance, consisting of BMD, Georgiou, WA Limestone, BG&E and GHD, was announced as the preferred proponent in May 2020, and the $400 million contract was signed in June 2020.
+Construction began in November 2020.
+The cost has since increased to $761 million.